 - Operating System: Windows 10 or Windows 11.

-Pro Tip: Don’t just meet the minimum specs.
+Pro Tip: Do not merely meet the minimum specifications.
 For a smooth, enjoyable VR experience without stuttering, aim for the recommended specifications or higher.
 The GPU is the single biggest factor in performance.

 Setting Up Your Vive Playspace

-- Minimum Space: For room-scale, you need at least 2 meters by 1.5 meters (about 6.5 ft x 5 ft) of clear, unobstructed space.
+- Minimum Space: For room-scale VR, you need at least 2 meters by 1.5 meters (approximately 6.5 ft x 5 ft) of clear, unobstructed space.

-- Seated/Standing: If you lack the space, you can also use the headset in a standing-only or seated configuration for games that support it, like flight simulators or racing games.
+- Seated/Standing: If space is limited, the headset can be used in a standing-only or seated configuration for compatible games, such as flight simulators or racing games.

-- Base Station Placement: For models that use them (like the Vive Pro 2), you’ll need to place two Lighthouse base stations in opposite corners of your room, typically mounted high up and angled down.
-They need to have a clear line of sight to each other and to the headset.
+- Base Station Placement: For models utilizing external base stations (like the Vive Pro 2), two Lighthouse base stations should be placed in opposite corners of your room, typically mounted high and angled downwards.
+They require a clear line of sight to each other and to the headset.

 Frequently Asked Questions (FAQ)